Irkutsk, Russia: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-Mosques often require certain dress, so if you plan to visit the must-see Irkutsk mosque, take the following:
+Mosques often require certain dress, so if you are intending to visit the majestic Irkutsk mosque, take the following:

-Note that there may be restrictions on who may enter the building; it is best to check with the Irkutsk tourism authority.
+Note that there may be restrictions on who is allowed to enter the building; you should check with the Irkutsk tourism authority.

 Socks